 These are also called “ethical wills” or “legacy letters.”
 Loving testaments in which the older generation shares life experiences, family lore, and funny fables.

 Some families also pair older relatives with younger ones.
 Elders answer pre-written questions and youngsters record the answers.

 Even critically ill people can summon unimaginable energy to complete life reviews.
 That’s how vital and important it feels.
 For example, an older person might have insight related to historical events.
 Then a younger relative finds these far-away events more relevant.
 Sharing with loved ones will immortalize this insight for generations to come.

 Visitors who sit with dying loved ones don’t always know what to say.
 For example, some feel uncomfortable sitting in silence.
 They would like to talk or discuss something meaningful.
 Others feel awkward and this fear might even keep them from visiting.

-Life reviews or discussing/writing/recording a life story is a great way to increase connection between a dying person and those around them.
-Caretakers can leave discussion-prompts on post-its outside the bedroom for visitors to use and paper for them to write the answers to those prompts.
+Life reviews or discussing/writing/recording a life story is a great way to increase the connection between a dying person and those around them.
+Caretakers can leave discussion prompts on post-its outside the bedroom for visitors to use and paper for them to write the answers to those prompts.

 8. Writing your life story might be better received than a video.

 Some people don’t want videotapes of their dying relatives.
 Families of patients who fought death for a long time or endured a long goodbye often make some effort to remove those images from their minds.
 They want to remember their loved ones as healthy and strong.
 When you write your life story rather than record it for a video, this can help ease memories.
 This is especially true if you’re discussing earlier phases of your life.